Stunting (broadcasting): On television

 Nick Jr. Too, a sister to the British Nick Jr. channel, has occasionally aired long-term marathons of Peppa Pig, during which it has branded as "Nick Jr. Peppa".
 In a similar manner, Sky Sports has also temporarily rebranded some of its multiplex channels as "pop-up" channels to devote them to major events, such as The Ashes series in cricket (Sky Sports Ashes), the PDC World Darts Championship (Sky Sports Darts; in 2015, this used the Sky Sports F1 channel, since Formula One was in its off-season), and golf's Open Championship (Sky Sports The Open).
 In January 2019, Sky Sports Action was temporarily renamed "Sky Sports USA", with programming focusing on the National Basketball Association (coinciding with the playing of the NBA Global Games series in London), and the National Football League playoffs and Super Bowl LIII.

-At least three networks have used stunting-type events prior to their formal launches: G4, for example, aired a 7 day long game of Pong before its formal debut on 24 April 2002.
-This stunt would later be referenced by the network's sign-off 31 December 2014, as well as in the video announcing its 2021 return.
-MLB Network aired a continuous loop of baseball highlights and promos as a "soft launch" in the weeks before its formal debut on 1 January 2009.
-Canada's Sun News Network employed an on-screen countdown clock graphic in the hours before its 18 April 2011, launch.
+At least three networks have used stunting-type events prior to their formal launches: G4, for example, aired a 7 day long game of Pong before its formal debut on April 24, 2002.
+This stunt would later be referenced by the network's sign-off on December 31, 2014, as well as in the video announcing its 2021 return.
+MLB Network aired a continuous loop of baseball highlights and promos as a "soft launch" in the weeks before its formal debut on January 1, 2009.
+Canada's Sun News Network employed an on-screen countdown clock graphic in the hours before its April 18, 2011, launch.

-Since 2017, one of ESPN's networks has stunted as "ESPN8: The Ocho" on or near 8 August (8/8), carrying a marathon of programming featuring obscure or unconventional sporting events and competitions such as chess boxing, disc golf, dodgeball, esports, Highland games, kabaddi, lawn mower racing, mini-golf, and roller derby among others.
+Since 2017, one of ESPN's networks has stunted as "ESPN8: The Ocho" on or near August 8 (8/8), carrying a marathon of programming featuring obscure or unconventional sporting events and competitions such as chess boxing, disc golf, dodgeball, esports, Highland games, kabaddi, lawn mower racing, mini-golf, and roller derby among others.
 The stunt pays tribute to a fictitious ESPN channel of the same name portrayed in the 2004 sports comedy film DodgeBall: A True Underdog Story (nicknamed "The Ocho", in reference to ESPN2 being nicknamed "The Deuce" on launch), which is promoted as broadcasting events that are "almost a sport".
 The stunt was originally held on ESPNU—a channel that normally carries college sports events during the academic year, but moved to ESPN2 beginning in 2018.
 The film itself has sometimes been screened as part of this lineup as well.
 ESPN would later launch an ESPN8-branded free ad-supported streaming television (FAST) channel devoted to such content.